openfaas/openfaas.github.io/_posts/2019-04-18-spring-easter.md

 You can check [the community events](https://github.com/openfaas/faas/blob/master/community.md#events-in-2019) for your next in-person training or [request one via email](mailto:alex@openfaas.com).

+> If you've already done the workshop with Docker Swarm, try the new updated version for Kubernetes and make sure you don't miss my [5 productivity tips for the faas-cli](https://www.openfaas.com/blog/five-cli-tips/).

 Begin the [OpenFaaS workshop](http://github.com/openfaas/workshop) or *Star* it on GitHub for later.

 ### 5. Try the OpenFaaS Cloud Community Cluster